dotansimha/angularjs-dropdown-multiselect/README.md

 - Make sure to add the dependencies before the directive's js file.
 - Note: Bootstrap JS file is not needed for the directive, it just uses the CSS file.
+- **Note: Make sure to add lodash.js to your project, and make sure you use the regulate version of Lodash (NOT lodash.underscore or lodash.compat**

 ## Install
 1. Download the files